 I was all shaken up and it took me a few hours to calm down and relax after all the adrenaline.
-I felt sad about the dog, but peaceful about doing the right thing.
+I felt sad, but peaceful about having done the right thing.

 As I walked along the beach this morning, I thought of her and said a little prayer to thank her for the valuable beautiful lesson she taught me.
 I wished her well in “Doggie Heaven”, imagined her eating loads of big bones and running around freely on good legs and felt a sense of freedom again.

-I’ll never forget the sound of that Howling Dog and it will always be reminding me to listen to my conscience, take responsibility for my actions and keep living the best life I can.
+I’ll never forget the sound of that Howling Dog and it will always be reminding me to listen to my conscience, take responsibility for my actions and keep living as the best version of myself that I can.

 I hope you choose to take me up on my challenge and take responsibility for something in your life that is eating at you.
 Be FREE from your howling dogs and experience peace and joy in your life.

 The Howling Dog Challenge

 Here is a process you can use for cleaning up ANY of your Howling Dogs in your life: